logzly. Cappuccino Chronicles

 Step 2: Pull the Espresso

 If you have a pump machine, lock the portafilter in, start the shot, and watch the crema form.
+Keeping your espresso machine clean will ensure consistent extraction.
 It should be a thin, caramel‑gold layer on top of a dark, syrupy coffee.
 If you’re using a Moka pot, heat it on medium flame until you hear the gentle hissing of coffee bubbling up.
 Remove from heat as soon as the upper chamber is full – you don’t want a burnt taste.

 Timing matters.
 A shot that runs too fast will be weak; too slow and it becomes bitter.
 Aim for about 30 ml of espresso per shot.